MatthewHuntley/matthewdhuntley_dev/README.md

 # matthewdhuntley
 matthewdhuntley_dev GitHub Repository

-A website about and developed by Matthew D. Huntley.
+A website about and developed by Matthew David Huntley.